What are Total Assets?

-Total Assets, most commonly used in the context of a corporation, is defined as the assets owned by the entity that has economic value whose benefits can be derived in the future.
+Total Assets, most commonly used in the context of a corporation, are defined as the assets owned by the entity that has an economic value whose benefits can be derived in the future.
 Assets are recorded in the balance sheet of the firm.

-- Assets are further classified into liquid assets and illiquid assets depending on their liquidity.
-A liquid asset is that asset that can be easily converted into cash or readily sold for cash otherwise it is called an Illiquid asset.
+Assets are classified into liquid assets illiquid assets, depending on their liquidity.
+A liquid asset is that asset that can be easily converted into cash or readily sold for cash; otherwise, it is called an Illiquid asset.

-- Assets are also classified on the balance sheet as either current assets or long-term assets.
-A current asset is that asset which can be liquidated within a year, whereas, long-term assets are those assets which are liquidated in more than a year.
+Assets are also classified on the balance sheet as either current assets or long-term assets.
+A current asset is an asset that can be liquidated within a year, whereas long-term assets are those assets that are liquidated in more than a year.

 Here is the list of total asset types